Apollo Theater guide: Everything you need to know about the iconic Harlem venue

 Red Rooster

-Right next to Sylvia’s, celebrity chef Marcus Samuelsson’s restaurant also serves up Southern comfort food.
+Right down the block from Sylvia’s, celebrity chef Marcus Samuelsson’s restaurant also serves up Southern comfort food.
 Red Rooster has a robust schedule of live music and a cornbread appetizer to die for.
 And if you’re lucky enough to attend a private event at Ginny’s Supper Club, the speakeasy lounge in the basement, you’re in for a treat.

 Charles Pan-Fried Chicken